pratikjaiswal15/Microservices/README.md

 # Distributed tracing using Zipkin

 All microservices register with the Zipkin service for distributed tracing.
 All logs and metrics can be viewed in the Zipkin server endpoint.

+# Docker Compose

+All the resources can be deployed using docker-compose file